MasterOfTheTiger/bible-translation-lookup/README.md

 <br>

 ## Author says

+God was kind to reveal his character to us in Jesus and in the bible.
+Let's read it.

 > but his delight is in the law of the Lord, and on his law he meditates day and night.
 > He is like a tree planted by streams of water that yields its fruit in its season, and its leaf does not wither.
 In all that he does, he prospers.